Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Variations on damped Hamiltonian dynamics

 which satisfies $\min(1,\Lambda^{-1})/2 I_{2n} \leqslant M \leqslant 3/2 \max(1,\Lambda^{-1}) I_{2n}$. \end{enumerate} \end{prop}

 \textbf{Remarks:}

-\begin{itemize} \item To sum up, the condition $\Lambda-\lambda < \gamma( \sqrt{\Lambda}+\sqrt{\lambda})$ is sharp, in the sense that, if it is satisfied, then all potentials $U$ satisfying \eqref{eq:condUnabla2} gives a contraction for the corresponding process while, if it is not satisfied, there exists potentials $U$ that satisfy \eqref{eq:condUnabla2} and for which there is no contraction. \item In other words, for fixed values of $\lambda$ and $\Lambda$, a contraction (for a Euclidean distance) cannot hold if the friction $\gamma$ is too small, which is consistent with the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan}.
+\begin{itemize} \item \nvv{In dimension $n=1$, the second and third points are \cite[Proposition 3.6]{Arnold}.
+The condition (3.5) of \cite{Arnold} corresponds to $\Contg$ for the drift \eqref{eq:bsuffitpas}.} \item To sum up, the condition \nvv{$\sqrt{\Lambda}-\sqrt{\lambda} \geqslant \gamma $} is sharp, in the sense that, if it is satisfied, then all potentials $U$ satisfying \eqref{eq:condUnabla2} gives a contraction for the corresponding process while, if it is not satisfied, there exists potentials $U$ that satisfy \eqref{eq:condUnabla2} and for which there is no contraction. \item In other words, for fixed values of $\lambda$ and $\Lambda$, a contraction (for a Euclidean distance) cannot hold if the friction $\gamma$ is too small, which is consistent with the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan}.
 For a given $\Lambda$ the constraint on $\gamma$ gets weaker as $\lambda$ get close to $\Lambda$, which is consistent with the Gaussian case where $\lambda = \Lambda$ and there is no constraint on $\gamma$.
 For a fixed $\lambda$, as $\gamma\rightarrow +\infty$, a contraction holds for larger and larger values of $\Lambda$, which is consistent with the overdamped limit of the process: indeed for a fixed $U$ it is well-known that $(X_{\gamma t})_{t\geqslant 0}$ converges as $\gamma\rightarrow +\infty$ to the overdamped process \eqref{eq:overdamped}, for which a contraction holds as soon as $U$ is strongly convex. \item By an orthonormal transformation, a similar result holds if the condition~\eqref{eq:condUnabla2} is replaced by $\lambda S \leqslant \na^2 U(x) \leqslant \Lambda S$ for some $S\in\mathcal M_{n,n}^{sym>0}(\R)$, and similarly if \eqref{eq:Usuffitpas} is replaced by $\na^2 U(x) = \lambda S$, $\na^2 U(x')=\Lambda S$. \item This also proves that the assumption that $\na^2 U$ is bounded is necessary to get a contraction in the kinetic case.
-Indeed, for $n=1$, for a given value of $\gamma$, if we suppose that $U$ is uniformly convex with $U''(x)$ that is not bounded then, by fixing some $x_0$ with $\lambda:=U''(x_0)>0$, the condition $U''(x) - \lambda \geqslant \gamma \sqrt{\lambda}+\sqrt{U''(x)}$ will be satisfied for some $x$ and we will be in the frame of the second point of Proposition~\ref{prop:NSconditionLangevin}. \item We only give an explicit expression for $\rho$ and $M$ under the strong condition $4\Lambda \leqslant \gamma^2$ for simplicity and because, as this condition does not involve $\lambda$, it is particularly interesting in the case of unpinned chains of oscillators, see next section.
-Of course, as soon as $\Lambda-\lambda < \gamma(\sqrt{\Lambda}+\sqrt{\lambda})$, the proof of Proposition~\ref{prop:NSconditionLangevin} yield explicit values for $\rho$ and $M$ such that $\Contd$ holds.
-The question of maximizing $\rho$ for given values of $\Lambda,\lambda$ with a suitable choice of $\gamma$ and $M$ yield tedious expressions and we won't discuss it here. \end{itemize}
+Indeed, for $n=1$, for a given value of $\gamma$, if we suppose that $U$ is uniformly convex with $U''(x)$ that is not bounded then, by fixing some $x_0$ with $\lambda:=U''(x_0)>0$, the condition \nvv{$\sqrt{U''(x)} - \sqrt{\lambda} \geqslant \gamma $} will be satisfied for some $x$ and we will be in the frame of the second point of Proposition~\ref{prop:NSconditionLangevin}. \item \nvv{It also provides a counter-example which shows that it is not sufficient that the eigenvalues of $J_b(z)$ have a real part lower than $-\rho$ uniformly in $z$ for $\Contd$ to hold.
+Indeed, in dimension $n=1$ with $U(x)=x^2+x^4$ and $\gamma=1$ for instance, the eigenvalues of $J_b(x,y)$ are $-1/2\pm \sqrt{1/4 - U''(x)}$ whose real part is $-1/2$ for all $z=(x,y)$ although, from the previous remark, for any $\rho>0$, $\Contd$ does not hold for any $M$.} \item We only give an explicit expression for $\rho$ and $M$ under the strong condition $4\Lambda \leqslant \gamma^2$ for simplicity and because, as this condition does not involve $\lambda$, it is particularly interesting in the case of unpinned chains of oscillators, see next section.
+Of course, as soon as \nvv{$\sqrt{\Lambda}-\sqrt{\lambda} < \gamma$}, the proof of Proposition~\ref{prop:NSconditionLangevin} yields explicit values for $\rho$ and $M$ such that $\Contd$ holds.
+The question of maximizing $\rho$ for given values of $\Lambda,\lambda$ with a suitable choice of $\gamma$ and $M$ \nvv{leads to} tedious expressions and we won't discuss it here. \end{itemize}

 The remainder of this section is devoted to the proof of Proposition~\ref{prop:NSconditionLangevin}.
 We start with an elementary lemma.